Pulp Fiction currently dominates Kill Bill: Vol. 1 70–30

 Where This Matchup Sits

-Kill Bill: Vol. 1 struggles in Action among 38 on BingeBracket.
+Kill Bill: Vol. 1 is in the bottom quarter of Action among 42 on BingeBracket.

-Pulp Fiction at 26.7x its budget, Kill Bill: Vol. 1 at 6.0x.
-The film that overperformed commercially also takes the head-to-head.
+Pulp Fiction returned 26.7x its budget; Kill Bill: Vol. 1 managed 6.0x.
+The film that overperformed commercially also takes the bracket matchup.

 Where to Watch